Icahn says bylaw amendments on directors undercut shareholder rights

-NEW YORK, Feb 12 (Reuters) - Corporate bylaw amendments that prohibit a prospective board member from gaining a board seat if the person receives compensation from a shareholder undermine shareholders’ rights, activist investor Carl Icahn said on Wednesday.
+NEW YORK (Reuters) - Corporate bylaw amendments that prohibit a prospective board member from gaining a board seat if the person receives compensation from a shareholder undermine shareholders’ rights, activist investor Carl Icahn said on Wednesday.

 Icahn, in a posting on his website, said that 33 public companies had adopted such a bylaw amendment without shareholder approval as of late November.